-There are four part time staff working with the children, the majority of whom hold an early years qualifications.
-The setting receives support from the local authority.
+There are two part-time staff and a regular volunteer working with the children.
+The staff have early years qualifications.
+The setting receives some support from the Pre-School Learning Alliance and the local authority.

 THE EFFECTIVENESS OF THE PROVISION